subinmt/spinnaker/README.md

 * The Spinnaker pipeline should consist of all required parameters for release and stage.
 * Deploy Stage for Blue Deployment
-* Patch Stage for service to switch traffic on Blue deployment.

 ## Spinnaker Pipeline – 2: